This tutorial is part of a series of tutorials we provide on content marketing and web content creation!

 To learn more about using ebooks as content, see the tutorial below:

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been tested, reviewed, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked to this site.
+This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.